SMPS Halogen lamps usually need transformers to work.

 What is a SMPS Halogen Lamp Circuit:

-An SMPS design is commonly employed to meet these requirements, providing a regulated output voltage or current to power the halogen lamp.
+To fulfill these needs an SMPS design is often used so that it provides a regulated output voltage or current to light the halogen lamp.

 Circuit Design and Working: